0x416c616e/dailyprogress/week_8.md

 - Went to downtown Chicago
 - Learned more about stacks and linked lists
+- Studied for discrete structures class
-- Worked on CS homework
+- Worked on CS homework for data structures class (stack ADT implementation)
-- Listened to a podcast about GraphQL
+- Listened to a podcast episode about GraphQL and another one about exception handling
+- Scheduled CS advising appointment